top of page

 Research in 2008 showed that 350 million kroketten are eaten in the Netherlands every year.
 An estimated 75% of all Dutch people eat them, resulting in 29 kroketten per person per year, on average, being the 2nd most popular Dutch snack after the frikandel (a skinless sausage fried in oil and mostly served with chopped raw onions, mayonnaise, and curry ketchup).
 The primary consumers are between 35 and 49 years old.

-"Broodje kroket", a croquette on a bread roll, is sold in restaurants, snack shops, and even by street vendors.
+"Broodje kroket", a croquet on a bread roll, is sold in restaurants, snack shops, and even by street vendors.
 The popularity of the kroket in the Netherlands is such that even McDonald's sells, since 1999, their version on a bun as the "McKroket".
 It is still a best-seller.

 THE VENDING MACHINE